 I had to take this final a couple years back for an upper division art class at UCSD," Currier wrote on Facebook.

-"We had a choice between being nude or doing something emotionally "naked" and every student but one chose to do the nude performance.
+had a choice between being nude or doing something emotionally "naked"

 "It was uncomfortable for some of us but we were adults and knew what we were getting ourselves into from day 1 of the class."